Norton Street

-Norton Street is in the suburb of Leichhardt in Sydney, Australia.
+Norton Street is in the suburb of Leichhardt in Sydney, New South Wales, Australia.
 It is located 5 kilometres west of the Sydney central business district and is the main commercial street in the suburb.

 Norton Street contains a mix of residential buildings, restaurants (Italian and others), cafés, eateries and individual retail outlets, including several bookstores and grocery shops.
 There are also hotels, a Palace Cinema, Norton Street Grocer and two of the suburb's three shopping centres: Norton Plaza and the Italian Forum.

 At the southern end of the street is the Italian Forum, notable for its design which seeks to emulate the feel of a Mediterranean town piazza featuring a fountain, ringed by cafés and upmarket fashion shops.